Harshit-Dhanwalkar/Code-to-image/README.md

 Here are some planned features and improvements for the `code-to-image` utility:

-- [ ] **External Code File Input:** Implement functionality to read code from an external file and render its content into the image.
-This will be the direct integration with your `CodeTint`'s parsing capabilities.
 - [ ] **Extended Image Output Formats:** Add support for other image formats like JPEG (`.jpg`, `.jpeg`) and BMP (`.bmp`).
 - [ ] **Integrated Theming:** Connect this utility directly with `CodeTint`'s theme system to apply consistent syntax highlighting colors based on defined themes (e.g., Dracula, Nord, Monokai).
-- [ ] **Syntax Highlighting:** Implement the core logic to parse code and apply highlighting based on a chosen theme.
+- [ ] **Syntax Highlighting:** Implement the core logic to parse code (likely using Tree-sitter, similar to `CodeTint`) and apply highlighting based on a chosen theme.
 - [ ] **Line Numbers:** Add an option to display line numbers alongside the code in the output image.
 - [ ] **Padding and Margins:** More granular control over internal padding and margins within the code block.
 - [ ] **Background Gradients/Patterns:** Options for more complex image backgrounds.

 ---

-## FIXES

-- [ ] `--help` is not working.

----

-Feel free to contribute, report issues, or suggest new features on the project's GitHub repository.